 Culture ‑ When appearing is easier than being

 Culture has become a core pillar of every company’s employer brand, particularly when actively recruiting, and this is still the case in a COVID-19 environment.
 Yes, businesses are taking action in response to the outbreak and some industries are suffering; however, there are still some areas where hiring efforts have actually increased.
 Supply chain, distribution, logistics, healthcare, health and safety, food retail etc. have all needed to pivot and recruit to meet new and varying demands as society evolves to cope with the damage Covid has made to our everyday lives.
-In delivery and shipping, for example, the sector has exploded, and should remain the same for the foreseeable future: just look at Amazon, who recently announced 100,000 new jobs in the US for its fulfilment centres and delivery network.
+In delivery and shipping, for example, the sector has exploded, and should remain the same for the foreseeable future.

 Companies that can survive and even thrive in this ‘new normal’ are those that will no longer be defined by physical boundaries.
 So how does a company ‘sell’ its workplace culture to potential new employees right now?
 As the rush towards digital transformation takes place and in as much as is possible we virtually collaborate, engage, and brainstorm with colleagues, how do we market what it’s like to work in a company, to potential new employees?
 More importantly, how can we be authentic about the workplace culture, ensuring there’s a strong sense of shared values, ownership and belonging, all while operating remotely?